Preventing bullying is the duty of everyone involved at an institution, no matter who you are and what role you play at the school.

 It is a matter of great concern and urgency that we must contribute and join hands in our fight against bullying.
 Read further to know more about bullying and how to prevent it.

 Bullying refers to a behavior that a person or a group of persons engage in to purposefully cause harm or distress to another person, i.e, the victim, through intentional and hurtful actions.
 There are four characteristic traits of bullying behaviour:

-The types of bullying that can take place in schools are as follows:
+The types of bullying that can take place in schools in Singapore are as follows:

 Perpetrators of bullying use tactics of name-calling, abusive words, accusational and mean statements to claim power and control over a vulnerable target.
 The targets are generally children with special needs, or new students at the school, etc.